 Coaching with Eva teaches you to become self-aware and resolve emotional pain and difficulties which often cause addictive behaviors and habits.
 You will learn new methods and tools to understand your own true thoughts, feelings, and abilities, and begin to live the life you want.

 She has used a multitude of avenues to heal herself and develop her own Body-Mind connectedness and wisdom.
-Her trainings and personal experiences have created a wonderful mixture of awareness and expertise to support clients who suffer from early childhood trauma, domestic violence, rage, anger, psycho-somatic body pain, anxiety and internal stress, and addictive behaviors of all kinds.
+Her training and personal experiences have created a wonderful mixture of awareness and expertise to support clients who suffer from early childhood trauma, domestic violence, rage, anger, psycho-somatic body pain, anxiety and internal stress, and addictive behaviors of all kinds.

 When you choose Eva as your Coach, you have the opportunity to experience the full mixture of her coaching program.